amaurremi/ownership-types/README.md

 and for `void` methods.
 `void` methods must end with the `end` keyword; note that `void` is called `Unit` in the syntax.

-To invoke a field `x` inside an object it is necessary to explicitly use `this.x`.
+To invoke a field `x` inside an object it is necessary to explicitly invoke it on `this`.

 ## Garbage collection
 This version of ownership types is not very amicable to garbage collection but